 Scientists have recently discovered that an electric field catalyst can be used to control chemical reactions.

-Remember when you used to rub a balloon against someone’s hair and the balloon would stick to them?
+Remember when you rubbed a balloon against someone’s hair and it would stick to them?
 How about when you pulled off your wooly winter clothes and your hair stood straight up?
 Or better yet, when you shuffled your socks along the carpet, reached out to your friend and gave them a good shock?
 All of these happen thanks to static electricity.

-As it turns out, the fun doesn’t have to stop when you grow up.
-Scientists from the Australian National University (ANU) have discovered that static electricity isn’t just good for shocking your friends — it can control chemical reactions, too!
+As it turns out, the fun can continue when you grow up.
+Scientists from the Australian National University (ANU) have discovered that static electricity’s applications go beyond shocking your friends — it can control chemical reactions, too!

 Chemical reactions, you say?
 What are those?
 When chemicals mix with each other, they yield a chemical change by way of “products,” or the results of the mixing.
-The products of a reaction are separate from the reactants, or the chemicals that went into the initial chemical reaction.
+The products of a reaction are separate from the reactants, or the chemicals associated with the initial chemical reaction.

-The scientists are controlling reactions by using static electricity using something called an electric field catalyst.
+The scientists have controlled reactions by using static electricity using something called an electric field catalyst.

 A catalyst is a force that speeds up a reaction.
-Normally, rare chemicals are used as catalysts, but they have downsides.
+Normally, scientists use rare chemicals as catalysts, but they have downsides.
 They’re expensive, they can contaminate the products and they can add unwanted by-products to the results of the reaction.

-By placing the reagents so they’re aligned with the electric field, the field stimulates the chemical reaction.
+By placing the reagents to align them with the electric field, the field stimulates the chemical reaction.

 The ANU team tested the electric field catalyst on the Diels-Alder reaction, a common chemical reaction.
-The reaction is used to make a variety of chemicals, most notably cortisone, a drug that suppresses inflammation.
+They used the reaction to make a variety of chemicals, most notably cortisone, a drug that suppresses inflammation.
 The rate of the reaction was improved by a factor of five — quite an impressive improvement!

 In a statement released by ANU, lead researcher Michelle Coote said, “Nature uses enzymes as the ultimate catalyst, which can vary reaction rates by 14 orders of magnitude.
 Enzymes work with carefully oriented charged functional groups, held in precise orientations, effectively generating an oriented electric field within the active site.”